 9.7.2.3.
-Driving simulation
+DRIVING SIMULATION

 The impact of the hammer ram generates a compression wave at the head of the pile.
 The enthru signal (ram signature) depends on the hammer characteristics and on the pile impedance.
 This wave then propagates in the pile steel at a velocity close to 5,400 m/s without deformation if no obstacles are met.
 Any variation of impedance will lead to an alteration of the signal.
 For instance, a change in steel section will generate reflected waves.
 On its entry into the ground, the wave will induce a ground resistance by friction.
 When the signal energy is higher than the generated dynamic resistance, an irreversible (plastic) local displacement occurs.
 The same applies to the pile toe.
 However, if the wave carries insufficient energy to displace the pile toe when it reaches it, no irreversible sinking of the whole pile can occur.
-Only a reversible displacement is possible; the limit value of the reversible displacement is called " quake ".
+Only a reversible displacement is called " quake ".